E-Invoicing

 App Settings

-In the app settings, you can configure how e-invoices are generated and enter information about your shop.
+In the app settings, you can define how e-invoices are created, configure special VAT rules, and enter information about your shop.

 E-Invoice Creation